 One of Barcelona's most popular beaches, this strand is just east of Port Olímpic, with the full range of entertainment, restaurant, and refreshment venues close at hand.
-(Xiringuito Escribà, overlooking neighboring Bogatell beach, is one of the most popular restaurants on this stretch.)
-The beach is directly across from the area developed as the residential Vila Olímpica for the 1992 Games, an interesting housing project that has now become a popular residential neighborhood.
+The beach is directly across from the area developed as the residential Vila Olímpica for the 1992 Games, a popular residential neighborhood.
+Xiringuito Escribà, overlooking the neighboring Bogatell beach, is one of the most popular restaurants on this stretch and does an exemplary paella.

 Platja de Sant Sebastià

 The landmark of Barceloneta’s southwesternmost beach (at the end of Passeig Joan de Borbó) now is the ultramodern W Barcelona Hotel, but Sant Sebastià is in fact the oldest of the city beaches, where 19th-century barcelonins cavorted in bloomers and bathing costumes.
-On the west end is the Club Natació de Barcelona, and there is a semiprivate feel that the beaches farther east seem to lack.
+On the west end is the Club Natació de Barcelona, with a semiprivate feel that the beaches farther east seem to lack.

 Platja de Gavà-Castelldefels

 South of Barcelona (take the 45-minute L94 bus from the Estació de Sants or the Plaça de Catalunya) is Gavà Mar, a popular outing for Barcelona families and beach partiers.
-Gavà Mar extends 4 km (2½ miles) south to join the beach at Castelldefels; returning to Barcelona from Castelldefels allows for a hike down the beach to seaside shacks and restaurants serving calçots and paella.
+Gavà Mar extends 4 km (2½ miles) south to join the beach at Castelldefels; allow for a hike down the beach to seaside shacks serving calçots and paella.